eugenia1984/english/glossary.md

 - **places around here** refers to locations in the nearby vicinity or area.

-- **Play together**: means to do games or activities with other people at the same time, like playing a board game or playing soccer in a park.
+- **play together**: means to do games or activities with other people at the same time, like playing a board game or playing soccer in a park.

 - **point of contact** refers to the person you can talk to or ask questions when you need help or information.
 This person acts as the main communicator or liaison for a specific matter or project.
 For example, `Laura is our point of contact for the new project` means you can go to Laura for information or assistance related to that project.